It may happen that a person, an employee of a company, wishes:

 - 1500€ for the employer (R8262-2 Labor Code together 131-13 Penal Code, or 3000 € in case of recidivism 132-11 Penal Code).

-If the employee exceeds the maximum authorized period, the employer must invite the employee in writing to abandon one of these contracts (C. Cass.
+If the employee exceeds the maximum authorized duration, the employer must invite him in writing to abandon one of these contracts (C. Cass.
 Company, 9 December 1998, No. 96-41911): failing to abandon one of the employment contracts, the employer may dismiss his employee.

 In addition, the employee must respect the minimum rest period: